Fuel hedging: Background

 Typically, airlines will hedge only a certain portion of their fuel requirements for a certain period.
 Often, contracts for portions of an airline's jet fuel needs will overlap, with different levels of hedging expiring over time.

 During the 2009-2010 period, the studies for the airline industry have shown the average hedging ratio to be 64%.
 Especially during the peak stress periods, the ratio tends to increase.

 Southwest Airlines has tended to hedge a greater portion of its fuel needs as compared to other major U.S. domestic carriers.
 Southwest's aggressive fuel hedging has helped the airline partially avoid financial consequences caused by airline industry downturns (e.g., the downturn caused by the 2000s energy crisis).
 Between 1999 and 2008, Southwest saved more than $4 billion through fuel hedging under the strategic leadership of former CFO Kelly (who became CEO in 2004, and President and Chairman in 2008).

 Providers of fuel hedging

 Fuel hedging services are predominantly provided by specialist teams within fuel management companies, large oil companies and financial services institutions.
-Examples include: